 Crater Lake Winter Camping

 For those desiring a winter backcountry adventure in a spectacular setting, snowshoeing around Crater Lake on the unplowed Rim Drive is an unforgettable experience.
 Crater Lake National Park receives an average of 44 feet of snow every year.
-During the winter, trails and unplowed roads provide skiers and snowshoers with access to open slopes, dense forests, and breathtaking views, making it ideal for both day-trippers and backcountry visitors.
-Once an active volcano (Mount Mazama), this now clear, deep blue crater lake is 6 miles across and nearly 2,000 feet deep at its maximum depth (it’s the deepest lake in the U.S. and 9th deepest in the world).
-With over 100 miles of hiking trails offered in Crater Lake National Park, there is plenty to explore and discover!
+During the winter, trails and unplowed roads provide skiers and snowshoers with access to open slopes, dense forests, and breathtaking views, making it ideal for backcountry visitors.
+Once an active volcano (Mount Mazama), this now deep blue crater lake is 6 miles across and nearly 2,000 feet deep (the deepest in the US!).
+With over 100 miles of hiking trails in Crater Lake National Park, there is plenty to explore and discover!